Heratiki/AgentSmith/README.md

 AgentSmith represents the evolution of AI agents - not merely reactive tools, but purposeful entities capable of understanding, planning, and executing complex objectives while maintaining the highest standards of safety and user control.

 The agent embodies the calculated intelligence of its namesake while serving human purposes rather than opposing them.
 It is designed to be powerful yet controlled, intelligent yet safe, evolving yet stable.

+Through continuous learning from user interactions and prompt experiences, AgentSmith becomes increasingly effective at understanding and fulfilling human intentions, adapting its communication and approach based on what has proven successful in the past.

 ---